yanboishere/Chain.Food/README.md

 Thanks to LXDAO exchange group friends breakfask and lunch given.

 Thanks to **everyone who is care of the food wasted  and to make the food dishes cleaned.**

+There are still many friends to be thanked.
+Due to space reasons, I will not list them one by one.
+Here is a unified thank you！

 # Support us